 Groundwater is central to both the problem and the solution

-How this factor changes strategic choices
+How this factor impacts strategy selection

 Integration between investigation, risk, and remediation